inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 When you scroll impact result from running InaSAFE scenario, you will notice that there are some statistic that show how many rice, drinking water, clean water, family kits and toilet for each municipals in Jakarta.
-It called minimum needs per week for each people evacuated.
+It's called minimum needs per week for each people evacuated.
 The purpose of this minimum needs is to provide quick method calculating support requirements (in terms of food, water, etc) for displaced persons.